 “Let’s see,” said the teacher, looking around the room and counting.
 “One, two.
 Three, four . . . .”

-Because it’s we who do the work of the goddess of compassion.
+She needs all those arms, because we who do the work of the goddess of compassion.